NMFCode/NMFdocs/Setup/index.md

 </Project>
 ```

-For all those who do not have a PackageManager Console (Mac users), you must download the Ecore2Code command separately for model generation:
+For all those who do not have a PackageManager Console, you must download the Ecore2Code command separately for model generation:
 ```bash
 dotnet tool install --global NMF-Ecore2Code --version 2.0.193
 ```